Avoiding Freeriding & Good Faith Violations in Stocks

 Role of Brokers in Preventing Violations

 Brokers and broker-dealers play a pivotal role in helping investors comply with trading regulations in cash accounts.
-They can provide tools and resources to track the settlement date of trades and the status of unsettled funds.
+They can provide tools and resources to track trade settlement dates and the status of unsettled funds.

 Brokers can also implement restrictions to prevent clients from trading with insufficient funds, thus averting potential freeriding situations.
 By offering adequate guidance and real-time account monitoring, they ensure that traders make informed decisions aligned with regulatory requirements.